raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 **Unprocessed** -- Unprocessed sheets are those that were NOT successfully processed by AuditEngine.
 These are generally due to images that are damaged due to 'stretching' of the image when the sheet is not evenly fed through the scanner, barcodes that were corrupted and unreliable, or BMD ballots that were not perfectly read using OCR.
 Cleaning the scanner rollers can help to avoid corrupted images.
 AuditEngine does not track contests on unprocessed sheets.
 If a large number of ballots are unprocessed by AuditEngine, then it may indicate that one or more voting machine scanner should be retired.
 Ballots that were Unprocessed were not necessarily improperly evaluated by the voting system.

+**Verification Images** -- AuditEngine has an optional capability to process ballot images that are made using non-voting system scanners.
+We call these "Verification Images, and zip archives with these images are verify-bia archives.
+We can accept a number of file formats, including a single PDF with many pages, of only the front or both sides, one PDF per two sides, and other options.
+These images should be of a precinct or batch which corresponds to the CVR exactly for that precinct or batch.
+These are not run as a separate audit, but as an additional set of stages in the pipeline of the subject audit.

+Our position is that the number of batches processed in this way can be minimized, because the only thing being tested is the remote chance that the ballot images were processed prior to being secured by the system.
+Typically, this can be added if there is any concern by the public of specific contests that are close.
+It is mainly important that the public knows this option is available because any temptation to attempt to hack the election in this manner will be reduced.

-**Voting System** -- A general term to refer to the system used by the district to conduct the election, including the EMS and voting machines, etc. These systems areElection Systems & Software (ES&S), Dominion Voting Systems (Dominion), Hart Intercivic (Hart), or any others.
+**Voting System** -- A general term to refer to the system used by the district to conduct the election, including the EMS and voting machines, etc. These systems are Election Systems & Software (ES&S), Dominion Voting Systems (Dominion), Hart Intercivic (Hart), or any others.
 AuditEngine strives to be compatible with any voting system that can provide adequate data files in the form of ballot images, CVRs, Ballot Style Masters and other related data.
+See also *Election management system (EMS)*

 **Write-in** -- If the write-in oval is marked or if the write-in area is filled in, then it is considered that the voter intent is to write-in the name for some other candidate.
 How this is handled is specific to different states, but most often, the written-in name must also be from a list of qualified write-in candidates.